scantist/user-docs/docs/en-US/Compliance-Policy-Rules/Policy-Rule-Type/index.md

 Vulnerability rule type allows you to define policies for vulnerabilities detected in your software projects.
 You can create rules based on the vulnerability score, severity level, vulnerability ID, issue type or remediation status.

-For example, you may want to flag any vulnerabilities with a severity level of “High” or deny the use of any components that have known vulnerabilities.
+For example, you may want to flag any vulnerabilities with a severity level of "High" or deny the use of any components that have known vulnerabilities.

 > **Info:** Learn more of the vulnerability rule attribute<br>
 &nbsp;&nbsp;&nbsp;&nbsp;[Vulnerability Rule Attribute](Vulnerability-Rule-Attribute)